ethereumclassic/ECIPs/_specs/ecip-_.md

 ### Specification

-A Forking Meta ECIP is defined as a Meta ECIP specifying any (`n >= 1`) Standards-Core track ECIP or ECIP-set.
-A Forking Meta ECIP should be conceptally complete and unique (_next hardfork_ suffices for uniqueness, since there can only be one).
+A Fork ECIP is defined as an ECIP specifying any (`n >= 1`) Standards-Core track ECIP or ECIP-set and a block activation number for this set.
+A Fork ECIP should be conceptually complete and unique (note that _Next hardfork_ suffices for the existing preference for ECIP uniqueness, since it is intended that there only be one at a time -- hopefully!).

 _Complete_ is defined as being fully and totally definitive; not lacking anything.

 _Unique_ means not the same as another thing; in this case, not precisely duplicating any existing ECIP.

-This proposal specifies that all Forking Meta ECIPs in `Draft` state or earlier should contain NO information about ECIP-sets or block activation numbers (all `TBD`).
-Proposed specifications to fill these placeholders should be made in the form of distinct and separate propsed change sets (eg Github Pull Requests) to the Forking Meta ECIP document.
+This proposal specifies that all Fork ECIPs in `Draft` state or earlier should contain NO information about ECIP-sets or block activation numbers (all `TBD`).
+Proposed specifications to fill these placeholders should be made in the form of distinct and separate propsed change sets (eg Github Pull Requests) to the Fork ECIP document.
 The changesets are required to be UNIQUE and COMPLETE.

 ### Rationale

-The sole purpose of a Forking Meta ECIP is to join a block number with a set of `n >= 1` ECIPs containing protocol-facing changes.
+The sole purpose of a Fork ECIP is to join a block number (activation block) with a set of `n >= 1` Standards-Core type ECIPs containing protocol-facing changes.
 The document says "_These_ features will activate at _this_ moment."

-0. "Shell" format Forking Meta ECIPs represent a clear, albeit abstract, idea: The blockchain's next hard fork.
+0. "Shell" format Fork ECIPs represent a clear, albeit abstract, idea: The blockchain's next hard fork.

-1. __Demanding fully-formed Forking Meta ECIP Changeset proposal forces authors, editors, and reviewers to evaluate and document ECIP-set behavior and enables concrete discussion of feature sets as complete wholes.__ A Forking Meta ECIP Changeset may represent a plurality of features, and so in order to be an _operable_ specification it should not represent an ambiguous set.
+1. __Demanding fully-formed Fork ECIP Changeset proposal forces authors, editors, and reviewers to evaluate and document ECIP-set behavior and enables concrete discussion of feature sets as complete wholes.__ A Fork ECIP Changeset may represent a plurality of features, and so in order to be an _operable_ specification it should not represent an ambiguous set.
 Sets of ECIPs can have interoperative dependencies and outcomes; this causes a conceptual permutation and combination challenge when attempting to design a set of ECIPs for simultaneous inclusion.
+The intention of this specification is make these logical steps as explicit and document and accessible as possible, in order that good decisions can be made with a process of open and constructive collaboration, enabled by named and concrete options.

-2. __Forking Meta ECIP Changesets without block numbers lack operability.__ Activation numbers _are specifications_ and should not be treated as a second class or at-convenience citizens.
+2. __Fork ECIP Changesets without block numbers lack operability.__ Activation numbers _are specifications_ and should not be treated as a second class or at-convenience citizens.
 Implementation timelines are importantly related variables to their adjacent ECIP-sets (large set ostensibly require long timelines, hotfix sets require short ones.)
 We cannot reason about them in isolation.

 3. __Concrete things are easier to build language and reasoning around.__ Nuances of interoperations are documented and included in concrete proposals, leaving less theoretical abstract reasoning to manage, which is relevant in the context of group _and_ individual decision making.
-"Competing" Forking Meta ECIP Changeset alternatives become explicit and standardized, yielding conceptual and communicable clarity in review processes and decision-making processes.
+"Competing" Fork ECIP Changeset alternatives become explicit and standardized, yielding conceptual and communicable clarity in review processes and decision-making processes.

+#### Alternatives considered

+Use distinct UNIQUE and COMPLETE ECIPs to describe fork specification options.

+However, allowing fully-formed alternative and "competing" ECIPs is logistically and practically difficult to use.
+Currently, our most prominently used collaboration tool, Github, does not provide an accessible UI for comparing arbitrary documents or review separate arbitrary documents as a conceptual set.

 ### Implementation

-A Forking Meta ECIP may only achieve `Last Call` status once a Changeset has been accepted and all other alternative marked as `Deferred`, `Withdrawn`, or `Rejected`.
+A Fork ECIP should achieve `Last Call` as a change set has been successfully merged.
+Conversely, a Fork ECIP with non-empty specifications may not see `Draft` or `WIP` status; it may only otherwise `Active`, `Withdrawn`, or `Rejected`.

-This proposed procedure makes only marginal and changes, demanding only that what was taken as implication, subtext, or context before now be made explicit.
-Rather than reviewing actual-or-theoretical proposed changesets to an ECIP (which sadly, have historically usually been theoretical), this forces proposed Forking Meta ECIP alternative outcomes to assume a fully qualified and standardized formats before becoming eligible for consideration.
+This proposed procedure makes only marginal conceptual changes to existing practices, demanding only that what was taken as implication, subtext, or context before now be made explicit.
+Rather than reviewing actual-or-theoretical proposed changesets to an ECIP (which sadly, have historically usually been theoretical), this forces proposed Fork ECIP specification outcomes to assume fully qualified and standardized formats before becoming eligible for consideration.

 ### Copyright/Licensing